Plugins/ResourcesFree and/or open source resources including a curated list of cross-platform plugins

 - Crystal - Free semi-modular soft synth.

-- u-he - Free synths are at the bottom.
-Tyrell N6 is of particular note.
+- u-he - Free synths are at the bottom of the page.
+Tyrell N6 is of particular note!

 - VCV Rack: Open source modular emulation.
 Note: Runs as standalone only.

 - Exakt Lite - Excellent FM synth

 - Surge: Free and open source hybrid synthesizer.
 Described by CDM, “Surge is a must-have on Mac, Windows, or Linux, and keeps getting better.”